archit7820/google_UI/README.md

    - Enter the name and URL for the shortcut.
    - Use the `edit` icon to modify an existing bookmark.
    - Use the `delete` icon to remove a shortcut.
-   - A maximum of 9 bookmarks can be saved.
+   - A maximum of 8 bookmarks can be saved.

+Persistent Storage with IndexedDB
+All bookmarks are stored in IndexedDB, ensuring that the data is not lost even if the application is refreshed.
+The IndexedDB database is limited to storing a maximum of 9 bookmarks.
+If the limit is reached, users will receive a notification informing them that they cannot save any more shortcuts.

 4. **Design Consistency**:
    - The project adheres closely to Google’s design patterns, with a clean, minimalist design, responsive layout, and smooth animations.